-The Society's Brexit Policy Working Party welcomes the opportunity to consider and respond to the Scottish Parliament's consultation: Inquiry into the Scottish Government's international work.
-The subcommittee has the following comments to put forward for consideration.
+The Society's Brexit Policy Working Group welcomes the opportunity to consider and respond to the Scottish Parliament's consultation: Inquiry into the Scottish Government's international work.
+The Society offers the following observations for this committee debate.

 How should the Scottish Government engage with the EU and what should it seek to achieve from its engagement?